General (scope, grounds for accelerated procedures, time limits)

 The manifestly unfounded or inadmissible decisions of the IPA do not contain any information on, or reference to, the possibility to participate in the appeal nor the right to free legal assistance.
 In some cases, applicants receive the IPA decision and the IPAT confirmation of the decision on the same day.
 In other cases, the confirmation from IPAT is received within a few days from receiving the IPA’s decision.

-Legal practitioners observed that since the IPAT review is carried out within 3 days from receipt of the IPA decision and that the applicant cannot submit any pleas, the obligation to provide free legal assistance at appeal stage under the Directive and the right to participate in appeals although mandated by law is legal fiction.[13]
+Legal practitioners observed that since the IPAT review is carried out within three days from receipt of the IPA decision and that the applicant cannot submit any pleas, the obligation to provide free legal assistance at appeal stage under the Directive and the right to participate in appeals although mandated by law is legal fiction.[13]

-IPAT decisions on manifestly unfounded or inadmissible ‘appeals’ are not motivated and generally only contain a simple statement confirming the IPA decision.
+IPAT decisions on manifestly unfounded or inadmissible ‘appeals’ are generally not motivated and only contain a simple statement confirming the IPA decision.
 It is argued by commentators[14] that this does not constitute a full and ex nunc examination of both facts and law before a court or tribunal of first instance, as required by the Procedures Directive despite the recent introduction of this mention in the Act.[15]

-The incorrect transposition of the recast Asylum Procedures Directive in respect of an effective remedy was subject to a legal challenge before the civil court in the case of a Palestinian asylum seeker who was not allowed to appeal his inadmissibility decision in Chehade Mahmoud vs L-Avukat Ġenerali et filed in 2018.[17]
+The incorrect transposition of the recast Asylum Procedures Directive in respect of an effective remedy was subject to a legal challenge before the civil court in the case of a Palestinian asylum-seeker who was not allowed to appeal his inadmissibility decision in Chehade Mahmoud vs L-Avukat Ġenerali et filed in 2018.[17]
 In this case, the applicant claimed that Malta’s asylum legislation violates the recast Asylum Procedures Directive and that, as a consequence, his procedural rights were violated.
 This being one of Malta’s first cases regarding state liability for incorrect transposition of EU asylum law, the court (as well as the Government) was unsure how to proceed, inviting the parties to explain whether the case was one of judicial review or one of damages.
+The Civil Court finally rejected the case on the basis that it concluded it was a judicial review case, and, therefore, time-barred, as opposed to an action for damages on the basis of an incorrect transposition of EU law.
+An appeal was filed against this decision was filed and on 9 May 2024 Malta’s Court of Appeal decided that the First Court was wrong in determining that this case in a judicial review case.
+The Appeal Court reiterated that judicial review may not be relied upon against decisions of quasi-judicial tribunals, as there are other legal avenues to question the validity of these decisions.
+Consequently, the case was referred back to the First Court for it to hear and decide the case on its substance[18].

-In Parsons Mariama Ngady vs L-Aġenzija Għal Protezzjoni Internazzjonali et,[18] filed on 28 December 2020 and decided on 1 March 2022 by the Civil Court (First Hall), Ms Parsons was handed down a decision that her application was manifestly unfounded by the IPA, followed by a confirmation of such decision by the IPAT 7 days later.
+In Parsons Mariama Ngady vs L-Aġenzija Għal Protezzjoni Internazzjonali et,[19] filed on 28 December 2020 and decided on 1 March 2022 by the Civil Court (First Hall), Ms. Parsons was issued a decision that her application was manifestly unfounded by the IPA, followed by a confirmation of such decision by the IPAT 7 days later.
 The applicant claimed a breach of the right to a fair trial under Article 32(a) and Article 39(2) of the Constitution Malta, a violation of Article 47 of the Charter of Fundamental Rights, and of Articles 6 and 13 of the European Convention for Human Rights.
 The Court observed that the Appeals Tribunal’s role in the accelerated procedures is not that of an appeal stricto iure, as an appeals process is one where there is equal access to both parties in a case.
-The Court noted the lack of further appeal and the “strange and byzantine” decisions which lack motivation, and concluded by stating that the denomination of ‘Appeals Tribunal’ in these circumstances is a “misnomer”.[19]
+The Court noted the lack of further appeal and the “strange and byzantine” decisions which lack motivation and concluded by stating that the denomination of ‘Appeals Tribunal’ in these circumstances is a “misnomer”.[20]
 The Court found that Article 23 of the International Protection Act breaches the rights protected in Article 39(2) of the Constitution and Article 6 of the European Convention on Human Rights.
 It therefore ordered the International Protection Tribunal to re-examine the decision relating to the applicant in accordance with the principles guaranteed by the Directive.
 On 25 January 2023 the Constitutional Court, following an appeal filed by the Maltese authorities, overturned the first decision.
-In its decision, the Constitutional Court relied on ECtHR jurisprudence stating that asylum procedures are not covered by Article 6 of the Convention.[20]
+In its decision, the Constitutional Court relied on ECtHR jurisprudence stating that asylum procedures are not covered by Article 6 of the Convention.[21]

 In S.H. v.
-Malta,[21] filed before the ECtHR on 28 July 2021 and decided on 20 December 2022, the Bangladeshi applicant was channelled through the accelerated procedure despite providing evidence that he was a jounalist persecuted by the ruling party in his country of origin and could therefore not appeal his rejection decision which was confirmed by the IPAT within 1 day.
+Malta,[22] filed before the ECtHR on 28 July 2021 and decided on 20 December 2022, the Bangladeshi applicant was channelled through the accelerated procedure despite providing evidence that he was a journalist persecuted by the ruling party in his country of origin and could therefore not appeal his rejection decision which was confirmed by the IPAT within 1 day.
 The applicant then filed a subsequent application with further evidence of his claim, which was rejected as inadmissible and channelled again through the accelerated procedure and again confirmed by the IPAT.
 In the meantime, he had appealed his removal order before the Immigration Appeals Board on the basis of the risks of inhuman or degrading treatment he would face upon return to Bangladesh.
 Following the rejection of the appeal and confirmation of the removal order, the aditus foundation filed a request for interim measure to the ECHR on the basis of Article 3.

-On 10 August 2021, the ECtHR decided that, “in the absence of an adequate assessment, by the domestic authorities, of the applicant’s claim that he would risk ill-treatment if returned to Bangladesh based on his activity as a journalist, it was in the interests of the parties and the proper conduct of the proceedings before it to indicate to the Government of the Malta, under Rule 39, that he should not be removed to Bangladesh.”
+On 10 August 2021, the ECtHR decided that “in the absence of an adequate assessment, by the domestic authorities, of the applicant’s claim that he would risk ill-treatment if returned to Bangladesh based on his activity as a journalist, it was in the interests of the parties and the proper conduct of the proceedings before it to indicate to the Government of Malta, under Rule 39, that he should not be removed to Bangladesh.”
 The applicant was subsequently released from the Safi Detention Centre where he had been held for two years.
 The case was communicated to Malta on 20 January 2022.

 The applicant argued that he fears return to Bangladesh and complained that the Maltese authorities failed to properly assess his claims, in particular, the risk he, as a journalist, would face upon being returned to Bangladesh, in violation of ECHR Article 3.
 He further argued that he had no effective remedy under Article 13 of the Convention, taken in conjunction with Article 3, in so far as the asylum procedure was lacking in various respects namely, he had no access to relevant information and legal services; there had been excessive delays in the decision-making process; there had been no serious examination of the merits and the assessment of the risk incurred; he had not been informed of the relevant decisions while he was in detention, nor had there been any interpretation of such decisions, and he had had no access to a proper appeal procedure.
-He further noted that the reviews by the International Appeals Tribunal and the Immigration Appeals Board had not been effective remedies in his case and that constitutional redress proceedings were also not effective in so far as they had no suspensive effect.
+He further noted that the reviews by the International Appeals Tribunal and the Immigration Appeals Board had not been effective remedies in his case and that constitutional redress proceedings were also not effective as far as they had no suspensive effect.

-On 20 December 2022, the ECtHR found in favor of the applicant.
+On 20 December 2022, the ECtHR found in favour of the applicant.
 With regard to the accelerated procedure, the Court noted that it took seven months for the authorities to render a first-instance decision following the applicant’s interview, but a mere twenty-four hours for the Tribunal to reassess the claim and while the Court reiterated that there exists a legitimate interest in maintaining a system of accelerated procedures in respect of abusive or clearly ill-founded applications, the Court found “it hard to believe that anything but a superficial assessment of all the documentation presented could have been undertaken by the Tribunal within such a time-frame.
 The brief stereotype decision, confirming the incongruous conclusions reached at first instance and providing no further reasoning, support such a conclusion.”

 The ECtHR further observed that the Government was able to rely on only one situation (three decisions in respect of different family members affected by the same situation) whereby the Tribunal overturned the Agency’s decision and, referring to the AIDA report, noted that in the remaining 478 reviews undertaken in 2021 the Tribunal confirmed the first-instance decision.
-The Strasboug Court therefore found it reasonable to conclude that at the time relevant to the case, the Tribunal tended to automatically confirm the Agency’s decision within a short timeframe.
-The Court concluded that “the first asylum procedure undertaken by the applicant and examined under the accelerated procedure, ab initio, did not offer effective guarantees protecting him from an arbitrary removal.” and found a violiation of Article 3 taken in conjunction with Article 13.[22]
+The Strasbourg Court therefore found it reasonable to conclude that at the time relevant to the case, the Tribunal tended to automatically confirm the Agency’s decision within a short timeframe.
+The Court concluded that “the first asylum procedure undertaken by the applicant and examined under the accelerated procedure, ab initio, did not offer effective guarantees protecting him from an arbitrary removal.” and found a violation of Article 3 taken in conjunction with Article 13.[23]

 Furthermore, the ECtHR considered that “the present case has identified various failures in the domestic procedures, in particular in relation to the failures in the communication system, the provision of legal assistance and particularly the procedure and scope of the Tribunal’s review in accelerated procedures, in the light of which general measures could be called for.
 However, bearing in mind that this is the first of such cases and that the parties have referred to legislative amendments in process, which may improve the system and ensure the existence and effectiveness, in practice, of a remedy for the purposes of Article 13 in conjunction with Article 3 in the context of asylum requests, the Court will stop short of indicating general measures at this stage.”[24]

 With respect to constitutional proceedings before the FHCC, the ECtHR considers that this remedy does not provide applicants with an automatic suspensive effect and therefore falls short of this effectiveness requirement.
-In coming to this conclusion, the Court noted that it is possible to seek a provisional measure from the FHCC but that such a request does not itself have an automatic suspensive effect either, and the relevant decision depends on an assessment on a case-by-case basis.[24]
-This means that applicants alleging a breach of Article 3 on the basis of the principle of non refoulement are not required to exhaust the remedy offered by the FHCC.
+In coming to this conclusion, the Court noted that it is possible to seek a provisional measure from the FHCC but that such a request does not itself have an automatic suspensive effect either, and the relevant decision depends on an assessment on a case-by-case basis.[25]
+This means that applicants alleging a breach of Article 3 on the basis of the principle of non-refoulement are not required to exhaust the remedy offered by the FHCC.

 Legal assistance